Josh Magette

 Josh Magette made his NBL debut with the Tasmania JackJumpers at 32 years of age.
 He scored 19 points in his first game.

-A cerebral left-hander with crazy handles and unlimited range, Magette joined the JackJumpers as their pass-first point guard to support to fellow imports MiKyle McIntosh and Josh Adams in the team’s first year in the league.
+A cerebral left-hander with extraordinary handles and unlimited range, Josh Magette joined the Tasmania JackJumpers as their pass-first point guard to support fellow imports MiKyle McIntosh and Josh Adams in the team’s inaugural season in the NBL.

-Heading into round 8 the team had won only one more game and sat in ninth spot with a record of 2-6 record.
-A season ending injury suffered by marquee signing Will Magnay made things even more difficult and forced the head coach Scott Roth to change their game plan from relying on perimeter shooting to a much more well rounded approach.
-The move paid off and the team rounded out their season with 10 wins from their last 12 games, finishing with a 17–11 record and fifth spot on the ladder.
+Heading into Round 8, Tasmania had managed just one additional win and sat ninth on the ladder with a 2-6 record.
+A season-ending injury to marquee signing Will Magnay further complicated matters, forcing head coach Scott Roth to pivot from a perimeter-focused game plan to a more balanced, team-oriented approach.
+The adjustment proved successful, as the JackJumpers closed the season with an impressive 10 wins from their last 12 games, finishing 17-11 and securing fifth spot on the ladder.

 Josh Magette played two seasons the Tasmania JackJumpers.
 He averaged 11 points, 3.6 rebounds, and 5.2 assists in 62 NBL games.